maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

 One curiosity to note is that `PRINT USING` *always* prints a \<return\> at the end of the line, ignoring the normal behaviour when a comma or semicolon is found at the end of the expression list.

-For a complete description of the formatting strings and especially the complex possibilities of the HP style, see the section on Format Strings.
+For a complete description of the formatting strings and especially the complex possibilities of the HP style, see the section on [Format strings](#format-strings).

 #### Examples: